-Wounds can secrete exudate, more commonly known as fluid, as part of the healing process, and while at times the secretion is harmless, it can also be an indication of infection or inflammation.
+Wounds can secrete exudate, more commonly known as fluid, as part of the healing process and while the exudate itself is harmless, it can also be an indication of infection or inflammation.
 However, there are several different types of exudate including, purulent exudate, serous exudate, and Sanguineous exudate—some of which will cover in this article.

 Side effects that are commonly associated with wounds include pain, swelling, and redness.
-Drainage is also a possibility, so it is important that you understand what wound drainage entails so the wound can begin to heal more effectively.
+Wound drainage is also a possibility, so it is important that you understand what wound drainage entails so the wound can begin to heal more effectively.

 Additionally, as a nurse, it is important for you to know exactly what type of drainage the patient is experiencing so the wound can be treated accordingly.

-Serous drainage is common and in most cases is a good indicator of the wound healing properly.
-This type of drainage typically happens around the area of the cut where protein along with other tissue fluids builds up.
+Serous drainage is common and, in most cases, is a good indicator of the wound healing properly.
+Serous fluid typically appears around the area wound bed of the cut where protein along with other tissue fluids builds up.

-The drainage is usually clear in color and has thin and watery plasma appearance.
-A normal amount of this drainage is fine and is not cause for concern when the healing process is in the inflammatory stage.
+The wound exudate is usually clear in color and has thin and watery plasma appearance.
+A limited amount of this drainage is fine and is not cause for concern when the healing process is in the inflammatory stage.

 However, if there is too much serous drainage around a wound, then there may be an infection in the wound due to bacteria or micro-organisms.
 When this happens, the infection makes the wound a much more serious medical problem.

-Sanguineous drainage contains blood and white cells rather than protein that is found in serous drainage cases where there is an open would and a certain level of wound care may be required to repair the tissue damage.
+sanguineous wound drainage contains red blood cells and white cells rather than protein that is found in serous drainage cases where there is an open would and a certain level of wound care may be required to repair the tissue damage.
 This type of drainage usually occurs with partial or completely thick wounds and the drainage buildup around the wound appears to have a brighter color and a much thicker consistency.
 It can also be darker in color and can be compared to the color and consistency of syrup.

 Difference Between Serous and Sanguineous Drainage